FAQs (Frequently Asked Questions):

 Other significant dangers include falling out of the cart and head injury.
-Please visit the following links for more on this:
+Please visit the following link for more on this:

 I bought this cool strap cover/mirror/toy to hang on the car seat.
-I've heard I shouldn't use it...why would they sell stuff I can't use?
+I've heard I shouldn't use it...why not?

 It’s cold where I live.
 I want my baby to be warm.
 I got a bunting for my shower and want to use it with the car seat.
 How do I put it in safely?